 History of the role

-With the exception of the Monarchy ( which took a brief break during Oliver Cromwell’s time ), the role of the High Sheriff is the oldest secular office in the country and the only one that survives from Saxon times.
-In 669, King Egbert of Kent sent his personal Reeve to Paris to escort the new Archbishop to Canterbury.
-Similarly, King Ine of Wessex ( 688-695 ), provided in his laws for a “Scir Man” to resolve disputes.
+With the sole exception of the Monarchy itself – briefly interrupted during Oliver Cromwell’s rule – the office of High Sheriff is the oldest secular role in the country and the only one to survive from Saxon times.
+Its origins stretch back over 1,300 years.
+In 669, King Egbert of Kent dispatched his personal Reeve to Paris to escort the newly appointed Archbishop to Canterbury.
+A few decades later, King Ine of Wessex (688–695) formalised the position in his laws, providing for a “Scir Man” to settle disputes and maintain order within the shire.

-Today, the role is largely ceremonial, but the High Sheriff is the Sovereign’s representative in the County for all matters relating to the Judiciary and the maintenance of law and order.
+Today, the role of High Sheriff is entirely ceremonial.
+Nonetheless, it remains a position of great historic significance, with the High Sheriff serving as the Sovereign’s representative in the county for matters relating to the judiciary and the maintenance of law and order – an enduring link between modern civic life and England’s ancient legal traditions.

 Appointment of the High Sheriff

-Appointment panels exist in each county to identify “suitably experienced and public-spirited individuals” to take on the role of High Sheriff.
-In November each year, three names from each County are read out by the King’s Remembrancer in the Royal Courts of Justice before the Lady Chief Justice, a Lord Justice of Appeal and two High Court Judges.
-In March, the roll of High Sheriffs in Nomination is submitted to the King who “pricks” the High Sheriff for the ensuing year.
+In every county, appointment panels are established to identify “suitably experienced and public-spirited individuals” to undertake the role.
+Each November, three nominees from every county are formally announced by the King’s Remembrancer at the Royal Courts of Justice, in the presence of the Lady Chief Justice of Appeal and two High Court Judges.
+The following March, the roll of High Sheriffs in Nomination is submitted to the King, who selects – or “pricks” – the High Sheriff for the coming year.

-The role of High Sheriff is a direct appointment of the Sovereign by Royal Warrant and the appointed nominee takes office by making a statutory declaration of fidelity.
+The role of High Sheriff is therefore a direct appointment of the Sovereign by Royal Warrant.
+The appointed nominee formally takes office by making a statutory declaration of fidelity, marking the commencement of their year in service.

 Roles and Responsibilities

-The primary responsibilities of the High Sheriff during their shrieval year are as follows:
+The primary responsibilities of the High Sheriff during their shrieval year include:

-• To lend active support to the principal organs of the Constitution within their county – the Royal Family, the Judiciary, the Police and other law enforcement agencies, the emergency services, local authorities and church and faith groups
+• Providing active support to the principal institutions of the constitution within the county, including the Royal Family, the Judiciary, the Police and other law enforcement agencies, the emergency services, local authorities and church and faith groups.

-• To take an active part in supporting and promoting the voluntary sector and giving all possible encouragement to the voluntary organisations with a County, particularly those involved with crime reduction and social cohesion
+• Playing an active role in supporting and promoting the voluntary sector, offering encouragement to voluntary organisations across the county, particularly those working in crime reduction and the promotion of social cohesion.

-• To ensure the welfare of visiting High Court Judges, to attend on them at Court and to offer them hospitality where appropriate
+• Ensuring the welfare of visiting High Court Judges, attending upon them at court, and offering appropriate hospitality during their visits.

-• To make a meaningful contribution to the High Sheriff’s County during their year of Office and to uphold and embrace the ancient Office of High Sheriff
+• Making a positive and lasting contribution to the county during the year of office, while upholding and championing the traditions and values of the ancient Office of High Sheriff.

-• To support the Lord-Lieutenant on royal visits and on other occasions as appropriate
+• Supporting the Lord-Lieutenant during royal visits and on other appropriate occasions.

 The High Sheriff’s badge